parallel-web/langchain-parallel-web/README.md

 # Search with an objective
 result = search_tool.invoke({
-    "objective": "What are the latest developments in renewable energy?", "processor": "base",  # "base" for speed, "pro" for quality "max_results": 5
+    "objective": "What are the latest developments in renewable energy?", "max_results": 5
 })